Protecting Victims' Rights for More Than 30 Years

 Despite the at-will status of employment in Texas, wrongful discharge still happens.
 When it does, enlist the help of an employment law attorney.
 The Law Offices of Dan A. Atkerson

 What Qualifies as Wrongful Dismissal?

 Texas is an at-will state, so there are many legal reasons an employer can terminate your position even if they are not fair or good.
 However, there are situations where an employer is in violation of state and federal law for firing you.
-A wrongful discharge may occur in the following situations:

 - You are fired because of your national origin, gender, age, race, color or a disability.
 Note: If you are fired for other workplace discrimination reasons that are not legally protected, wrongful termination laws may not apply to your claim.
 Talk to an employment attorney near you to learn what classes of employees are legally protected.